We may earn money or products from the companies mentioned in this post. At no extra cost to you, I only recommend products I have experience with.

 Fishing, shrimping and crabbing are popular in this area, and although Georgia only claims about 100 miles of coastline, they do have their very own Georgia White Shrimp.

 For a truly unique and educational experience, take the kids aboard a certified passenger shrimp boat, the Lady Jane.
 Help the crew, sort the catch and learn what makes the salt marshes perfect for these delicious shrimp.

 Lighthouse Trolleys also offer fishing trips, sunset cruises and dolphin tours.
 Or you can bring/rent your own equipment and head out with the locals on the pier.

 The beaches of St Simons are also unique.
 Because the marsh water mixes with the ocean, the water is not the crystal clear you might think common.
 Plus, the tide changes drastically here, anywhere from 6 to 8 feet every six hours.
 This is something to watch when you have young swimmers.
 An added odd benefit to this I found, the salt water is not as “salty” as in some other areas.

 If you’re not staying ocean side, all the beaches in St. Simons offer free parking.

 For more adventure, check out Barry’s Beach Service.
 They offer ocean kayak rentals, guided river kayak tours (with the winding and changing tidal rivers, you need a guide) sailing and stand up paddleboarding.
-The also offer beach umbrella and chair rentals and I found their pricing very reasonable.
+They also offer beach umbrella and chair rentals and I found their pricing very reasonable.

-I took the opportunity and headed out for my first ocean paddle board.
+I took the opportunity and headed out for my first ocean paddleboard.
 I’ve paddled the rivers before, and I did find this a different challenge.
 While I didn’t take instruction, the folks at Barry’s would help you get your sea legs.